 A very close call between Beer Thirty and Humble Sea, and honestly worth a trip to both!
 Beer Thirty ranks a bit higher for its variety of drinks, outdoor (dog friendly) seating, a food truck counter, and corn-hole games!
 A great place for a group to spend the evening.

-Best Restaurant: West End Tap & Kitchen
+Great alternatives: Margaritaville, West End Tap & Kitchen

 Honorable Mention: 99 Bottles.